Visiting the Carnarvon Great Walk safely

 Make sure that you complete a bushwalking advice form .
 Give a copy of this form to a responsible person and make sure that they know your exact route and when you expect to return.
 Contact them when you return.
 If you change your plans, tell them.
 Have an emergency plan in place if you fail to contact them by an agreed time.
 If you are overdue or potentially lost, your nominated contact should report this to the Queensland Police Service (phone Triple Zero 000).
 The police will organise rescue procedures.

-It is recommended that you contact the rangers at Carnarvon Gorge or Mount Moffatt at least 10 days before your walk to let them know your plans and to find out about current conditions.
+For information on local conditions, contact the rangers at Carnarvon Gorge or Mount Moffatt at least 10 days before your walk and continue to monitor Park Alerts closer to the date.

 When to visit

 The Carnarvon Great Walk is closed from the start of November to the end of February—the hottest time of the year.
 The track may also be closed at other times during fires or adverse weather conditions, for essential track maintenance or for safety reasons.

 The Carnarvon Gorge and Mount Moffatt sections of Carnarvon National Park (and the short walks within them) are open to visitors all year round.

 Facilities are limited, so you must be fully self-sufficient.
 Your camping equipment should include the following: